waffle-iron/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-Ubuntu.rst

 --------

-In the Rackspace Cloud Control Panel, select :guilabel:`Networks` in the guilabel:`Networking` tab, and create the following networks:
+In the Rackspace Cloud Control Panel, select :guilabel:`Networks` in the :guilabel:`Networking` tab, and create the following networks:

 #. net-osmgmt1